-In this article, Los Angeles DUI Defense Lawyer discusses PAPER LICENSE PLATES: REASON FOR A POLICE STOP.
+In this article, Los Angeles DUI Defense Attorney discusses PAPER LICENSE PLATES: REASON FOR A POLICE STOP.
 Click on the links below to go directly to your topic of interest.

 - POLICE STOP AFTER A VEHICLE CODE VIOLATION

-- IS HAVING PAPER LICENSE PLATE A VIOLATION OF THE LAW?
+- IS HAVING A PAPER LICENSE PLATE A VIOLATION OF THE LAW?

 - HOW DO YOU AVOID BEING STOPPED IF YOU DRIVE WITH PAPER LICENSE PLATES?